Miami-Dade · Florida telehealth

 4Rx sent to your Miami pharmacy

 If your case doesn't meet criteria for telehealth, you're auto-refunded and directed to appropriate in-person care.
-No back-and-forth, no subscription trap.
+No back-and-forth, no forced subscription trap.

 When to see someone in person in Miami